 Science Buddies Annual Report: Supporting STEM Education

-With these words, words that echo principles of physics, the periodic table, and the idea of core building blocks, the Science Buddies STEM: BUILDING 21st CENTURY CITIZENS 2013 Annual Report kicks off.
-Though primarily an update to inform current and future sponsors and partners about Science Buddies' activities, growth, and impact on science literacy in 2013, this year's annual report reads and looks like a coffee table booklet on the importance and value of science, technology, engineering, and math (STEM) education—and the invaluable role Science Buddies is making in science education for more than fifteen million students, teachers, and parents each year.
+The annual report updates current and future Science Buddies: Sponsors and Science Buddies: Partners about Science Buddies' activities, growth, and impact on K-12 science literacy in 2017 and highlights the continued importance and value of science, technology, engineering, and math (STEM) education—and the invaluable role Science Buddies is making in science education for more than sixteen million students, teachers, and parents each year.

 Making a Difference in STEM Education—One Student at a Time

-For both individuals and corporations, the Annual Report brings the vital role Science Buddies plays in STEM education to life with stories of students who have found at Science Buddies support, tools, and resources that made a difference in their science project experience.
-In the pages of the Annual Report, you will meet students like Naima Raza, who got hooked on science but was road blocked by lack of access to a lab and to local mentors who could nurture her interest in science, Jennifer Metu, whose science path started with a potato chip experiment from the library of Project Ideas at Science Buddies, and Kathryn Daniels, who found early inspiration and support for science inquiry at Science Buddies and is now working at Edwards Lifesciences.
+For both individuals and corporations, the 2017 Annual Report brings the vital role Science Buddies plays in STEM education to life with stories of students who have found at Science Buddies support, tools, and resources that made a difference in their science project experience.
+In the pages of the Annual Report, you will meet students like Naima Raza, who got hooked on science but was roadblocked by lack of access to either a lab or local mentors who could nurture her interest in science, Jennifer Metu, whose science path started with a potato chip experiment from the library of Project Ideas at Science Buddies, and Kathryn Daniels, who found early inspiration and support for science inquiry at Science Buddies and is now working at Edwards Lifesciences.
 (To view more student and teacher success stories, see Science Buddies in Action and Science Buddies' Success Stories Archives.)

-With changes and improvements in 2013 including a mobile-friendly version of the Science Buddies site, continued improvements and offerings in the Science Buddies Store, the launch of the new Science Activities area, and ongoing expansion of Project Ideas in both classic and new areas of science, including nanotechnology, biotechnology, and robotics, Science Buddies continues to grow its repository of free STEM resources to meet student, teacher, and parent needs in the classroom, for science fair, and at home.
+With changes and improvements in 2017, Science Buddies continues to grow its repository of free STEM resources to meet student, teacher, and parent needs in the classroom, for science fair, and at home.

 Science Buddies in Every School

-To continue expanding, developing, and reaching an even wider audience, Science Buddies relies on the continued support of current sponsors and partners like Symantec Corporation, Motorola Solutions Foundation, Northrop Grumman, Chevron, Time Warner Cable, and Elmer's Products, Inc. Science Buddies resources remain free to use thanks to support from companies, organizations, and individual donors who join us in our mission to bring science literacy to everyone—regardless of who they are and where they live.
+To continue expanding, developing, and reaching an even wider audience, Science Buddies relies on the continued support of current sponsors and partners like Cisco, Symantec Corporation, Motorola Solutions Foundation, Fluor Corporation, Google, and the Broadcom Foundation.
+Science Buddies' resources remain free to use thanks to support from companies, organizations, and individual donors who join us in our mission to bring science literacy to everyone—regardless of who they are and where they live.

 You Might Also Enjoy these Previous Entries: